 We will also as an alternative put the converter layer together with the glue layer, this will give coincidence from the two particles ejected 180 degrees apart.
-TiB4, CB4 or Li compounds will be investigated.
+TiB2, B4C or Li compounds will be investigated.
 The suppression of the gamma background improves the accuracy in the neutron counts; therefore the amount of suppression is an important parameter to investigate.

-Method
+Method:

 Designed and fabricated detectors will be experimentally tested.
 Simulation and theoretical calculations will support the experimental work.